Gyurmatag/calendar-workflow/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/igcbu63p4ebxnvwqet6s.png)

-5. Now we have all the data that can be inserted into our wrangler.toml
+5. Now we have all the data that can be inserted into our .dev.vars file and also into the Cloudflare environment variables with Wrangler CLI, more that [HERE](https://developers.cloudflare.com/workers/configuration/secrets/#adding-secrets-to-your-project).
+Probably you do need to do this after the last step if you haven't got Wrangler CLI installed in your project.
 6. Pull the project from the [Github repo](https://github.com/Gyurmatag/calendar-workflow).
 7. Run `npm install` on route.
 8. Follow [THIS](https://developers.cloudflare.com/workers/get-started/guide/) guide to deploy it to Cloudflare.
 You can skip the first step, because we already have a project.